 In its oversight role, our audit committee reviewed and discussed our audited consolidated financial statements with management and with PwC, our independent registered public accounting firm for 2015.
 Our audit committee also reviewed and discussed our internal control over financial reporting with management and with PwC.
 Management and PwC indicated that our consolidated financial statements as of and for the year ended December 31, 2015 were fairly stated in accordance with GAAP.
 Our audit committee discussed with PwC and management the significant accounting policies used and significant estimates made by management in the preparation of our audited consolidated financial statements, and the overall quality of management's financial reporting process.
 Our audit committee and PwC also discussed any issues deemed significant by PwC or the committee, including the matters required to be discussed pursuant to the standards of the PCAOB, the rules of the SEC and other applicable regulations.
-PwC has provided to our audit committee written disclosures and the letter required by applicable requirements of the PCAOB regarding the independent registered public accounting firm's communications with the audit committee concerning independence, and our audit committee discussed with PwC the firm's independence.
+PwC has provided to our audit communications with the audit committee concerning independence, and our audit committee discussed with PwC the firm's independence.
 Our audit committee also concluded that PwC's provision of other permitted non-audit services to us and our related entities is compatible with PwC's independence.